kamenpp/PfamClassification/README.md

 # PfamClassification
+Here I explain some of the thought process that I couldn't include in the jupyter notebooks provided relating to the task of protein family (Pfam) classification.
+Have fun :)

 # Goal
 Build a classifier that assigns a protein to the corresponding Pfam (Bateman et al., 2004, i.e., protein family).
 The point is that we would like to be able to predict the protein family and potential function of an unknown protein domain.
 This can be very beneficial for applications such as protein engineering and drug discovery.